kayvanbree/contexr/src/assets/lib/hljs/README.md

 reference][2].
 Classes can also be prefixed with either `language-` or `lang-`.

-To make arbitrary text look like code, but without highlighting, use the `plaintext` class:
+To make arbitrary text look like install1, but without highlighting, use the `plaintext` class:

 ```html